nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 # Turntable to Smart Home Audio (Sonos, Bose) or internet radio with Raspberry Pi

-Create a internet radio stream that allows for streaming your records to your Sonos or any other internet radio endpoint like e.g. the TuneIn App on your smartphone.
+Create an internet radio stream that allows for streaming your records to your Smart Home Audio System or any other internet radio capable endpoint.

 ![architecture](./img/setup_of_turntable_to_sonos_or_web_radio_with_raspberry_pi.png
 "Architecture")